 3 Indians in LPGA event for first time; Aditi, Diksha, Tvesa to play at Ladies Scottish Open

-In a first for Indian women's golf, three leading players of the country -- Aditi Ashok, Diksha Dagar, and Tvesa Malik -- will tee up at an LPGA event together, the Ladies Scottish Open later this week.
+In a first for Indian women's golf, three leading players of the country -- Aditi Ashok, Diksha Dagar and Tvesa Malik -- will tee up at an LPGA event together, the Ladies Scottish Open, starting Thursday.
 The Ladies Scottish Open, a premier event on the Ladies European Tour, has been co-sanctioned with the LPGA since 2017 and this is the fourth time the two Tours are coming together.
-The Ladies Scottish Open, has, however, been around since 1986.
+The Ladies Scottish Open, has however, been around since 1986.

 While the Ladies European Tour makes a return to golf with the Scottish Open, the LPGA has played two events in the United States.
 The LPGA Tour arrived in Europe after two events, the LPGA Drive On Championship and the Marathon LPGA Classic.
 Those two tournaments in Toledo provided back-to-back wins for Danielle Kang as the LPGA returned after the COVID-19 interruption.
 The two wins gave Kang three wins in the last 10 months.